Job Title: Litigation Paralegal

 - Interact with clients, opposing counsel, and external agencies

 - Contribute to a positive and successful team effort

-- Paralegal Certificate or Bachelor’s Degree, or equivalent experience.
+- Paralegal Certificate or Bachelor’s Degree.

 Equipment, Physical/Mental Demands, Working Conditions